act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 ## Assumptions

-- This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
+This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
 Therefore, failing this rule fails both [Success Criterion 1.3.1 Info and Relationships][sc131] and [Success Criterion 1.3.3 Sensory Characteristics][sc133].
 Visual presentation is not limited to CSS and includes images such as the image of a circle with text.

-- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support